microsoft/terminal/CONTRIBUTING.md

 ### Testing

 Testing is a key component in the development workflow.
-Windows Terminal uses TAEF(the Test Authoring and Execution Framework) as the main framework for testing.
+Both Windows Terminal and Windows Console use TAEF(the Test Authoring and Execution Framework) as the main framework for testing.

-If your changes are related to existing test cases, or you're working on brand new features and also the accompanying test cases, see [TAEF](./doc/TAEF.md) for more information about how to validate your work locally.
+If your changes affect existing test cases, or you're working on brand new features and also the accompanying test cases, see [TAEF](./doc/TAEF.md) for more information about how to validate your work locally.

-> Note that you can not run TAEF tests through bare mental Visual Studio.
-There may be plugins available that can help you with that, but it is not recommended or supported.
+> Note that you can not run TAEF tests through Visual Studio.
+There may be plugins that can help you with that, but this approach is not recommended or supported.

 ### Code Review